jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 SMB Threat Report
 Reviewing identified incidents, as seen in Figure 3, Huntress observes an overwhelming emphasis on identity\-focused malicious activity.
-Identity is something to be stolen, spoofed, or manipulatedand adversaries increasingly focus on precisely these mechanisms.
-Primarily, weve seen a greater concentration on manipulating or compromising communication channels, such as setting up malicious forwarding or other inbox rules, which make up 64% of observed Microsoft 365 incidents.
+Identity is something to be stolen, spoofed, or manipulated—and adversaries increasingly focus on precisely these mechanisms.
+Primarily, we’ve seen a greater concentration on manipulating or compromising communication channels, such as setting up malicious forwarding or other inbox rules, which make up 64% of observed Microsoft 365 incidents.
 Other activity includes attempting to compromise accounts, as seen in 24% of